 The minor in Cyber and Network Security requires three courses that provides students with the fundamentals of networking and cyber security theory and practice.
-Students then select one electives that allow exploration of additional cyber and network security topics or connections to topics in criminal justice or philosophy.
+Students then select one elective that allow exploration of additional cyber and network security topics or connections to topics in criminal justice or philosophy.
 The minor in Cyber and Network Security is not available to Cyber and Network Security majors.

 Minor Requirements.
-The minor requires a minimum of 16 credits (four courses).
+The minor requires the following three courses and one elective.

-- 1. CTIS 221 Fundamentals of Cyber Security
+- 1.CTIS 221 Fundamentals of Cyber Security

-- 2. CTIS 322 Networking Computers
+- 2.CTIS 322 Networking Computers

-- 3. CTIS 371 Cyber and Network Security
+- 3.CTIS 370 Cyber and Network Security

-- 4. One (1) elective from:
+- 4.One (1) elective from:

 - CTIS 210 Introduction to Computer Programming

 - CTIS 223 Computer Hardware Construction

 - CTIS 230 Web Design and Development

 - CTIS 243 Management Information Systems

 - CTIS 321 Operating Systems

 - CTIS 331 Information Design

 - CTIS 342 Database Systems

-- CTIS 370 Computer Forensics
+- CTIS 371 Computer Forensics

 - CTIS 421 Computer Security and Information Assurance

 - CTIS 471 Advanced Cyber and Network Security

 - JPS 200 Criminal Procedure

 - JPS 233 Deviance and Society

 - JPS 330 Criminal Investigation

 - PHIL 241 Ethics in a Digital World